Radiation Hardness Test

 SEU (Single Event Upset)

-A phenomenon where a single particle causes a temporary bit flip in memory cells or registers.
+A phenomenon in which a single particle causes a temporary bit flip in memory cells or registers.
 Simply put, a 0 turns into a 1, or a 1 turns into a 0.
 This can lead to system malfunction or data errors. -

 SEL (Single Event Latch-up)

-A single particle causes excessive current to flow in the circuit, which can damage the entire circuit or cause the system to completely halt.
+A single particle induces excessive current flow in the circuit, which can damage the entire circuit or cause the system to completely halt.
 This can result in an unrecoverable and critical failure. -

 TID (Total Ionizing Dose)

 Prolonged radiation exposure leads to the accumulation of ionized traps, gradually degrading the electrical characteristics and performance of the circuit.
-This negatively impacts device properties, lifetime, and increases the likelihood of other errors (SEU, SEL). -
+This degradation negatively impacts device characteristics and lifespan, increasing the likelihood of other radiation-induced errors such as SEU and SEL. -

 DD (Displacement Damage)

-Although it accumulates over time like TID, DD differs in that it physically alters the atomic structure of the semiconductor.
+Like TID, DD also accumulates over time, but it differs in that it physically alters the atomic structure of the semiconductor.
 High-energy particles displace atoms inside the semiconductor, usually degrading the device’s performance.